nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `unprescribe ic/NRIC m/MEDICATION`

 Example:
-*  `unprescribe ic/S1234567A m/paracetamol` removes paracetamol prescription from patient with NRIC number S1234567A.
+*  `unprescribe ic/S1234567A m/paracetamol` removes the chosen medication from patient with NRIC number S1234567A.

 ### Bill : `bill`
 [Click here to access the table of contents](#table-of-contents)